zannallan/columns-of-cards/README.md

 ---
-summary: "Use the CSS float property to create a column layout with four cards inside."
+summary: "Use the CSS Flexbox properties to create a column layout with four cards inside."
 time: "1 hour"
 deliverables: "1 HTML file, 1 CSS file, images"
 ---